-What access to higher education and further education support do EU, other EEA and Swiss nationals have in the UK from 2021/22 onwards?
+What access to higher education and further education support do EU, other EEA and Swiss nationals have?

-Eligibility rules have changed for EU, other EEA and Swiss nationals and their family members.
-For courses starting since 1 August 2021, you will be eligible for student finance if you have citizens' rights (or if you are an Irish citizen covered by the Common Travel Area arrangement).
+Eligibility rules are changing for EU, other EEA and Swiss nationals and their family members, who wish to commence courses in England in the academic year starting in August 2021.
+For courses starting on or after the 1 August 2021, you will be eligible for student finance if you have citizens' rights (or if you are an Irish citizen covered by the Common Travel Area arrangement).